canorve/GALFITools/docs/Ellipse.md

 ## Notes

+* EllipSectGalfit works for GALFIT version $> 3.0.7$ Check this because you will have issues for *-comp* option.

 * EllipSectGalfit uses the mask image (option "*F*" GALFIT) only if this is a **FITS** image.
 In case your mask is an *ASCII* file, you can convert it to **FITS** using the [xy2fits.py](xy2fits.md) tool.